anhnhivu/fs-open/part2/phonebook/README.md

 >
 > if `delete` in the filter section --> set the filter input blank

-**2.18***.
-Change the funtionality so that if a number is added to an already existing user, the new number will replace the old number. **Not Completed.**
+2.18*.
+Change the funtionality so that if a number is added to an already existing user, the new number will replace the old number.

 ----